KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 * **universe-local office** names the activity of that function within a particular universe-generating cycle
 * **indwelling being** names a Soul / Mind presence that lawfully inhabits or resonates with the relevant formal or deep register

-So Sophis is not held hostage as one eternal universe-local figure.
-Nor is Morgis.
-Nor are Archeus and Noeüs.
-Nor, on the Khaonic Tree, are Psychea, Nyxea, Fractus, or Mortus.
+So Sophis is not bound as one eternal universe-local figure.
+Nor is Morgis, nor Archeus and Noeüs, nor — on the Khaonic Tree — Psychea, Nyxea, Fractus, or Mortus.
+Each is a structural function, fulfilled and released by its work.

 What persists across the multiverse is the lawful layer-function and its named structural principle.
 What may complete, quiesce, or release is the universe-local office — the activity through which that principle operated within a given universe-expression.